 - Decreased blood pressure

 Benfotiamine can be a very beneficial nutrient to include in a daily nutritional supplement, especially if that supplement is aimed at helping patients with poor blood glucose control.
+EyePromise DVS is designed with this powerful ingredient, as well as other vitamins and minerals, to help protect the eyes of patients suffering from poor blood glucose control.
 Though there are benefits, it is best to be cautiously optimistic if patients begin to supplement this B-vitamin derivative.
 More research needs to be done to confirm its overall health benefits.

 - Cohen, Joe.
 “10 Surprising Health Benefits of Benfotiamine + Mechanisms.”
 Selfhacked, Selfhacked, 5 Oct.
 2018, www.selfhacked.com/blog/health-benefits-benfotiamine/.